wnet-ieg-2/pbs-check-dma/README.md

 * pbs-check-dma.php, which invokes the plugin and provides the basic required functions.
 * A subdirectory named `classes` containing the core PHP class files that most functions depend on.
 * A subdirectory named `assets` containing JavaScript, CSS, and image files.
-* A subdirectory named 'templates' containing some PHP template files
+* A subdirectory named `templates` containing some PHP template files

 ## Installation